Facts, information and articles about Jubal Early, a Civil War General during the American Civil War

 Explore articles from the HistoryNet archives about Jubal Early

 Jubal Early summary: Jubal Anderson Early was a Confederate general who served in the Army of Northern Virginia under Stonewall Jackson and Robert E. Lee.
 He was born November 3rd 1816 in Franklin County, Virginia.
 His parents Joab and Ruth Early bore ten children, of whom Early was the third.
 He attended the United States Military Academy, and after graduating, fought against the Seminole, but then resigned from the Army in 1838.
 Early then became a law prosecutor, but his new found career was halted by the Mexican-American War where he served as a major.

 Early In The Civil War

-In 1861 as a colonel in the Confederate States Army, Early commanded the 24th Virginia Infantry.
-He was soon promoted to brigadier general after showing bravery in the First battle of The Bull Run.
-Early Fought in numerous major battles and caught the attention of Robert E. Lee, who appreciated his aggressiveness and called him his “Bad Old Man.”
+In 1861, as a colonel in the Confederate States Army, Early commanded the 24th Virginia Infantry.
+He was soon promoted to brigadier general after showing bravery in the First Battle of Bull Run.
+Early fought in numerous major battles and caught the attention of Robert E. Lee, who appreciated his aggressiveness and called him his “Bad Old Man.”
 To his troops though, he was known as “Old Jube” or “Old Jubilee.”

 Jubal Early After the War

 Rather than surrender with the Army of Northern Virginia, Early escaped to Texas and ended in Canada, where he wrote his memoirs.
 He returned to Virginia in 1869 and began his practice in law.
 He died in Virginia in 1894 after falling down a flight of stairs.